On the Berkovich double residue fields and birational models: Preliminaries

-It is a seminorm.
-However, in general, it is not a norm. $I$ is closed if the residue seminorm is norm.
-When $I$ is closed, $\A/I$ is a Banach ring by the residue seminorm.
+This is a seminorm on $\A/I$.
+Here, $I$ is said to be \emph{closed} if and only if the residue seminorm is a norm on $\A/I$.
+If that's the case, then $(\A/I,|\cdot|)$ becomes a Banach ring again.